DIYSynthMNL/diysynthmnl.github.io/content/post/protecting-digital-io-from-eurorack-levels/index.md

 ---
-title: "Protecting Digital IO From Eurorack Levels"
+title: Protecting Digital IO From Eurorack Levels
 description: So you want to design a module with Arduino or other low voltage digital devices and you don’t know how you’ll protect them.
 date: 2025-03-06T15:33:17Z
-image: cover.jpg
+image: grids_input_protection.jpg
 ---

 So you want to design a module with Arduino or other low voltage digital devices and you don’t know how you’ll protect them.
 Here’s some circuits to help you.